 CFIs start as pilots themselves and progress through a range of skills:

 However, there are tons of little factoid-y tweaks that make the seemingly simple above list really complicated.
-For examples:
+For example:

 There are really cool small jets for $2-4 million available on the market now.
-Those are a separate “class” of jet called VLJs (very light jets).
-They require a different licensing system than a normal twin jet “normal” jet.
+Those are a separate "class" of jet called VLJs (very light jets).
+They require a different licensing system than a "normal" twin jet.